skupperproject/skupper-docs/input/kube-cli/service-exposure.md

 A connector binds a local workload to listeners in remote sites.
 Listeners and connectors are matched using routing keys.

-For more information about connectors see [Connector concept][connector]
+For more information about connectors, see [Connector concept][connector].

 **Procedure**